-Find it by visiting MemberPress then Rules page.
+Find it by visiting MemberPress then the Rules page.
 Then click the “Add New” button.

 To select different conditions and associate membership plans, choose all content that coincides with a particular category or tag.
-Choose their availability to members according to their subscription plans.
+Then, choose their availability to members according to their subscription plans.